leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 Oh no, this site does not give away a public api for easy data consuming.
 The main question you ask yourself: is data scraping worth it?
 Yes, I believe it is valuable if you want to get some, for you invaluable, resource into your own application or workflow somehow.

-We have to use two techniques to get the targeted data from the site.
+In our journey we have to use two techniques to get the targeted data from the site.

 *Programmatic interactive browsing*
 To get to the data we have to navigate through the site like a normal user.
 Think of actions such as accepting a cookies